30 Powerful Bible Verses About Jesus Wept

 Jesus’ tears are a reflection of God’s compassionate heart.
 This verse reminds us that God is the source of all comfort.
 Jesus’ weeping assures us that He understands our troubles and is ready to provide the comfort we need.

-READ ALSO 30 Powerful Bible Verses About Obeying God
+READ ALSO 30 Powerful Bible Verses About Do Not Worry About Tomorrow

 15. Psalm 147:3